apchenstu/Facial_Details_Synthesis/README.md

        mkdir build && cd build
        cmake -A X64 -D CMAKE_PREFIX_PATH=../thirds ../src
       ```
-     - Open `eos.sln` using Visual Studio and compile the code.
+     - Open `hmrenderer.sln` using Visual Studio and compile the code.

        After compiling, the excuse file would located in `build\Release`